-Depending on the patient's condition, local, general, spinal or epidural anesthesia is used to enter the enlarged hemorrhoid cushions through a thin laser probe and bleed.
+In the operation performed under local, general, spinal and epidural anesthesia depending on the patient’s condition, the enlarged hemorrhoid cushions is entered through a thin laser probe and made bleed.
 The probe is then retracted slowly.
 In the meantime, thermal damage areas are created under the mucosa and sometimes under the anoderm by laser beams of 2-4mm depth and 6-8mm width with high heat properties.
 In this way, internal hemorrhoids are reduced and fibrotic tissue is formed under the mucosa.

-In the operation, which lasts an average of 15-20 minutes, the patient is discharged after resting for 2-4 hours.
-After 1 day, he can return to daily life.
+In the operation, which lasts approximately 15-20 minutes, the patient is discharged after resting for 2-4 hours.
+1 day after the surgery the patient can return to his/her daily life.

-Bleeds and pain are reduced by half within 1-2 days after the operation.
+Bleeding and pain reduces by half within 1-2 days after the operation.
 Within 4-5 days, the bleeding stops completely and the pain relieves.
 After the first week, the hemorrhoids shrink and the pain disappears.
-At the end of a month, hemorrhoids disappear completely.
+At the end of the first month after the surgery hemorrhoid disappears completely.